Katie Boulter: 2019: Australian Open first win

-Her next tournament was the St. Petersburg Ladies' Trophy during which she defeated Bernarda Pera, Katarina Zavatska and Ysaline Bonaventure in the qualifiers.
-She then lost to Ekaterina Alexandrova in three sets.
-At the Mexican Open, she defeated Conny Perrin, in straight sets, before retiring to fifth seed Sofia Kenin.
-At the Miami Open, entering as the sixth qualifying seed, she lost to Marie Bouzková in straight sets.
+Her next tournament was the St. Petersburg Ladies' Trophy where she entered the main draw as a lucky loser and was defeated by Ekaterina Alexandrova in three sets.
+At the Mexican Open, she defeated Conny Perrin in the first round, before retiring with an injury during her next match against fifth seed Sofia Kenin.

 In April, Boulter suffered a spinal stress fracture while playing for Great Britain in the Fed Cup.

-2020–2021: Another Wimbledon second round
+2021: Another Wimbledon win

-At the 2020 Australian Open, she lost in the first round to Elina Svitolina.

 At the 2021 Australian Open, she suffered a first-round loss against Daria Kasatkina.

-At Wimbledon, she beat qualifier Danielle Lao before she lost to Aryna Sabalenka in three sets, in the second round.

-At the 2021 US Open, she lost in the first round to Liudmila Samsonova.
+At Wimbledon, she beat qualifier Danielle Lao, before losing to second seed Aryna Sabalenka, in three sets, in the second round.
+She qualified for the main draw at the 2021 US Open, but lost in the first round to Liudmila Samsonova.

-2022: First top-10 wins
+2022: Top-10 wins & major 3rd round

-Having won an ITF tournament in February 2022, Boulter had to retire from the WTA event in Lyon in March due to a leg injury.
+Having won an ITF tournament in February 2022, Boulter had to retire from the WTA Tour event in Lyon in March due to a leg injury.

-Boulter missed the clay-court season, but returned at the Nottingham Open in June where she came through qualifying to defeat Tatjana Maria in the first round before losing to Ajla Tomljanović.
-Granted a wildcard for the Birmingham Classic, she defeated Alison Riske (first top-40 win) and Caroline Garcia, before loing to Simona Halep.
+Boulter missed the clay-court season, but returned at the Nottingham Open in June where she came through qualifying to defeat Tatjana Maria in the first round, before losing to Ajla Tomljanović.
+Granted a wildcard for the Birmingham Classic, she defeated Alison Riske (her first win against a top-40 ranked player) and Caroline Garcia, before losing to Simona Halep.

 At Eastbourne, she was also handed a wildcard and defeated fourth seed and world No. 7, Karolina Plíšková, for her first top-10 win.
 She lost her last 16 match against Petra Kvitová in three sets.

 At Wimbledon, Boulter again upset Plíšková in three sets to advance to the third round of a major for the first time in her career.
 In round three, Boulter lost to Harmony Tan, in straight sets.